MohdSiddiq12/House-Price-Prediction-using-Machine-Learning-Algorithm---The-case-of-Hyderabad-India/README.md

-  <p>For detailed information on installation, usage, and contribution guidelines, please refer to the [documentation](docs/README.md).</p>
+  <p>For detailed information on installation, usage,please refer to the Zip/Documentation.</p>
 </body>

 </html>